-- Please visit: https://github.com/FDPS/FDPS - A Framework for Developing parallel Particle Simulation code - FDPS offers library functions for domain decomposition, particle exchange, interaction calculation using tree. - Can be used to implement pure Nbody, SPH, or any particle simulations with two-body interactions. - Uses essentially the same algorithm as used in our treecode implementation on K computer (GreeM, Ishiyama, Nitadori and JM 2012). - Runs efficiently on K, Xeon clusters or GPU clusters or other new machines.
+- Please visit: https://github.com/FDPS/FDPS - A Framework for Developing parallel Particle Simulation code - FDPS offers library functions for domain decomposition, particle exchange, interaction calculation using tree. - Can be used to implement pure Nbody, SPH, or any particle simulations with two-body interactions. - Uses essentially the same algorithm as used in our treecode implementation on K computer (GreeM, Ishiyama, Nitadori and JM 2012). - Improvements for heterogenious manycore systems are ready - Good weak scaling and performance not far from theoretical limit on TaihuLight.
+Hopefully also on PEZY-SC2.